-- Literal Metaphor: Munchie says that, in a way, the 60s ended the day they sold their hippie bus ... which occurred on December 31st, 1969.
+- Literal Metaphor: Munchie says that, in a way, the '60s ended the day they sold their hippie bus ... which occurred on December 31, 1969.

-- Mushroom Samba: A good chunk of the town gets unintentionally stoned, and Willy, Ned Flanders, and Barney fall victim to this (although Barney starts up another Mushroom Samba to stop the first using beer to summon a friendlier pink elephant hallucination. ).
+- Mushroom Samba: A good chunk of the town gets unintentionally stoned, and we see Groundskeeper Willie, Ned Flanders, and Barney fall victim to this (although Barney starts up another Mushroom Samba to stop the first using beer to summon a friendlier pink elephant hallucination).

 - Mysterious Middle Initial: Until this episode, the viewers didn't know what the "J" in Homer J. Simpson was for.note It was a mystery even for Homer.
-Actually, his father didn't know either."How should I know?
+Actually, even Abe didn't know."How should I know?
 It was your mother's job to name you and love you and such.
 I was mainly in it for the spanking."